 Yes.
-U.S. Bank will charge a Overdraft Paid fee of $36 for each overdraft item we pay or return on your behalf.
+U.S. Bank will charge a Overdraft Paid fee of $36 for each item we pay on your behalf.
 We charge that fee only when the overdraft item we pay on your behalf is $5.01 or more and your negative available balance is $50.01 or more.

 There’s no fee for each overdraft item we pay on your behalf that is $5.00 or less.
 If your Available Balance at the end of the business day is overdrawn by $5.00 or less, a fee will not be charged.

 U.S. Bank limits the number of charges to a daily maximum of 4 Overdraft Paid Fees per day, no matter how many items we pay on your behalf.